eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 This panel lists the alerts created by the user to monitor specific events in the DDS network.
 These alerts are created by clicking on the |create_alert| button in the Shortcuts Bar or in the *+* symbol in the upper right corner of the panel.
-Once created, the alerts will be listed in this panel, and the user can remove them by clicking on the |remove| button.
+Once created, the alerts will be listed in this panel, and the user can remove them by right clicking on the alert and selecting the remove option.

 .. _alert_data_layout: